03. TCP Server and Client

 };

-All of these structures start with a 16-bit integer
+these structs start with a 16-bit integer *_family

 uint16_t family; // AF_INET, AF_INET6